programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 sample = df.sample(50)
 source = ColumnDataSource(sample)
 ```
-Since we don't want to plot all 170,000+ rows in our scatterplot, we randomly sample 50 rows using the dataframe's `sample` method.
+Since we don't want to plot all 170,000+ rows in our scatterplot ( which would require a longer processing time to generate and would create a confusing plot due to the volume of overlapping data), we randomly sample 50 rows using the dataframe's `sample` method.
 We then pass this sample to the `ColumnDataSource` constructor and store this in a variable called `source`.

 ```python
 p = figure()